 This world-famous event is the highlight of the Highland games calendar and features a collection of pipe bands, Highland dancers and athletes, food stalls, music and gift stalls, but it’s the traditional Highland games that are the star of the show.

 The Braemar gathering has a history dating back over 900 years but its modern roots can be sourced to the Victorians who founded the Royal Highland Society in 1832.
-Due to the close proximity of Balmoral Castle, Queen Victoria took patronage of the society in 1848 and to this date the games are attended by various members of the Royal family with HM The Queen regularly making an appearance.
+Due to the close proximity of Balmoral Castle, Queen Victoria took patronage of the society in 1848 and to this date the games are attended by various members of the Royal family with HM The Queen making a regular appearance.

 It gets booked up early so you won’t get in unless you book well in advance but take my advice and get yourself a ticket at the next available opportunity.